cburkett22/05-Day-Planner/README.md

 The text boxes within the scheduler will periodically change color accordingly (refer to the Legend for more information).

+The "Clear Entries" button will clear all data within the local storage and refresh the page.

 ## Legend

 ```